OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }

-    // Gives the unit name when dealing with a suffix created unit.??xxxxxxx
+    // Gives the unit name when dealing with a suffix created unit.

     // Set the unit_index.
     // Get all units rows of displayable meters (not none) from the database